wallarm/product-documentation/docs/latest/about-wallarm-waf/deployment-best-practices.md

 ## Configure proper reporting of end-user IP addresses

-For Wallarm filtering nodes located behind a load balancer or CDN please make sure to configure your filtering nodes to properly report end-user IP addresses (otherwise the [IP lists functionality](../user-guides/ip-lists/overview.md), [Active threat verification](detecting-vulnerabilities.md#active-threat-verification), and some other features will not work):
+For Wallarm filtering nodes located behind a load balancer or CDN please make sure to configure your filtering nodes to properly report end-user IP addresses (otherwise the [IP list functionality](../user-guides/ip-lists/overview.md), [Active threat verification](detecting-vulnerabilities.md#active-threat-verification), and some other features will not work):

 * [Instructions for NGINX-based Wallarm nodes](../admin-en/using-proxy-or-balancer-en.md) (including AWS / GCP / Yandex.Cloud images, Docker node container, and Kubernetes sidecars)
 * [Instructions for the filtering nodes deployed as the Wallarm Kubernetes Ingress controller](../admin-en/configuration-guides/wallarm-ingress-controller/best-practices/report-public-user-ip.md)